-This year we’ve witnessed amazing innovations in technology with everything from wearable tech like Google Glass or Nike+ to the recent introduction of Coin, one card that stores all your credit cards, debit cards, personal accounts, business accounts and other cards typically filling your wallet.
-The healthcare industry was no exception to the rise in disruptive technology changing the way people are impacted.
+This year we’ve witnessed unique innovations in technology with everything from wearable tech like Google Glass or Nike+ to the recent introduction of Coin, one card that stores all your credit cards, debit cards, personal accounts, business accounts, and other cards typically filling your wallet.
+The healthcare industry was no exception to the rise in disruptive technology changing how people are impacted.
 What are some of the most influential healthcare technologies you’ve seen appear this year?

-Without a doubt the pace at which new technology is impacting our everyday lives is increasing at lightning speeds.
-As of today, 29% of Americans say their phone is the first thing and last thing they look at everyday which is a telling sign of how connected we are becoming to technology.
+Without a doubt, the pace at which new technology is impacting our everyday lives is increasing at lightning speeds.
+As of today, 29% of Americans say they look at their phone when they wake up and before they go to bed.
+A telling sign of how connected we are to technology.

-Of the many disruptions reaching the masses this year, here are the some of the biggest innovations in healthcare technology with far reaching impacts:
+Of the many disruptions reaching the masses this year, here are some of the biggest innovations in healthcare technology with far-reaching impacts:

 1. Microchips Modeling Clinical Trials